Brandawg93/homebridge-nest-cam/README.md

 14. Do not log out of `home.nest.com`, as this will invalidate your credentials.
 Just close the browser tab.

 #### options
 Extra options can be enabled/disabled depending on which switches and sensors you would like to see in the Home app.
-Here are the current list of available options:
+Here is the current list of available options:
 - motionDetection: enable/disable the motion sensor
 - streamingSwitch: enable/disable the ability to turn the camera on or off